 A 4 bedroom detached bungalow is up for sale in Jikwoyi Phase 1, FCT-Abuja.
 This property is seated on 1,333 sqm land space, with about 950 sqm undeveloped space for expanded development.
 The bungalow is fully detached with a pent house on top.
 This property is located very close to the access road, and all the plots in the area are 100% fully developed.

-A massive 1 story building of 8 Units of massive 2 bedroom flats with a large balconies at front and back of each flat with burglary protectors.
+A massive 8 Units of Large 2 bedroom flats with a large balconies at front & back of each flat with burglary protectors.

 A room bq.

-Situated on 2,000sqm fully detached R of O plot at Jikwoyi Karu Abuja good access road.
+Situated on 2,000sqm fully detached R of O plot at Jikwoyi Karu Abuja with good access road.

 All rooms en-suit with Guest toilets.